 Nutrition and physical activity are essential for gaining lean muscle mass.
 While it’s important to challenge your body through exercise, you won’t make any gains without nutritional support.
 In fact, your progress is more likely to stall if you don’t eat enough protein, carbs, and healthy fats.

 When it comes to building strong muscles, protein is the nutrient of choice.
 Not only does it do most of the heavy lifting, but protein keeps you fuller for longer.
 But, some proteins and nutrients are better than others.
 Here are 11 nutrients you’ll need to add to your workout routine.
+Check out these muscle builders, one of the best muscle-building supplements to boost your physical performance and build your muscles even faster.

 1. B Vitamins